malramsay64/phd-thesis/01_Methods/Dynamics.md

 This section describes the calculation of the dynamics quantities used in @sec:Dynamics.
-Each of these quantities has the code snippet used for the calculation in @sec:code_snippets.
+Each of these quantities has the code snippet used for the calculation in @sec:code_snippets and uses Numpy [@Harris2020] to calculate the values efficiently.
 The implementation of all calculations is in `statdyn-analysis` (@sec:simulation_analysis) with all implementations using the best practices